DanielJosephSahayaraj/Incremental-ETL-Pipeline-For-Analysis-AWS-Services/README.markdown

 # Incremental ETL Pipeline for Spotify Playlist Analysis

 ## Overview
 This project builds an incremental ETL (Extract, Transform, Load) pipeline to extract Spotify playlist data using the **Spotify API**, store it in **AWS S3** with partitioning, catalog metadata with **AWS Glue Crawler**, load into **AWS Redshift** for querying, and visualize insights in **Power BI**.
-The pipeline processes playlist metadata (e.g., track names, artists, genres) incrementally to support scalable analytics.
+The pipeline processes playlist metadata  track names, artists, genres incrementally to support scalable analytics.
 Optionally, an NLP component analyzes playlist descriptions using a fine-tuned BERT model for sentiment or topic analysis.

 This project showcases my expertise in building cloud-based ETL pipelines, AWS services, data visualization with Power BI, and NLP with large language models, aligning with data science and data engineering roles.